 She bought a tablet and continued practicing, but nothing she made felt right.
 Her attempts never matched the vision in her head.
 But then one day she had the idea to trace photos.
 She outlined stock photos that fit the message in her cartoon, and somehow, it seemed to work.

 “I felt like a hack.
 I still feel like a hack.
 I still feel like a lazy hack.”

 She continued tracing and published some cartoons with this new approach.
 Soon, readers started complimenting her on her artwork.
-People liked it, even though they knew nothing about how these drawings where being made.
+People liked it.

 “It’s so fascinating how you have your own perception of things because in my head I’m like, this is terrible, this is the hackiest thing ever.
 And yet so many people are like, ‘oh my gosh this is great, I’m going to try this, I never thought of this,’” Sarah says.
 “And eventually I kind of started to own it and I was like OK, this is what I’m doing.
 This is how my drawings are going to be for now.”